mrocklin/dask-marathon/README.rst

 watches a Dask Scheduler object in the local process and, based on current requested load, scales the Marathon application up and down.

-This is experimental and there is lots to do to determine how to use it in production well.
+This project is a proof of concept only.
+No guarantee of quality or future maintenance is made.

 Run
 ---